 We classify our operations into three reportable segments: Brand Direct, Marketplace and Other.
 Under the Brand Direct reportable segment, revenues are earned from fees we charge to our customers when we advertise directly for them under their brand name.
 In servicing our customers under this reportable segment, the end consumer of our customer interacts directly with our customer and does not interface with DMS at any point during the transaction process.
-Under the Marketplace reportable segment, we earn revenues from fees we charge to our customer based on information obtained during the transaction process.
+Under the Marketplace reportable segment, we earn revenues from fees we charge to our customers when we advertise their business under our brand name.
+The end consumer interfaces directly with our brand and may be redirected to our customer based on information obtained during the transaction process.
 Under the Other reportable segment, we earn revenues from fees for other services provided to our customers.
 Services include the management of digital media services on behalf of our customers (i.e., agency services), as well as SaaS.